benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/syntax.md

 To keep things straightforward, this guide assumes a verb-object word order, and all the examples will use that syntax.

+### Valence

+Every noun and verb in OGTRTA has a lexically-determined _valence_.
+The valence of a word is the number of _complement_ noun phrases that must follow it (in verb-object languages) or precede it (in object-verb languages).
+Knowing the valence of each word enables the listener to parse OGTRTA sentences.

 ## Syntax Summary

 ```